ChoteX/DC-Motor-curve/README.md

 | --- | --- | --- |
 | `VITE_BASE_PATH` | auto (`/<repo-name>/` in GitHub Actions) | Overrides Vite's `base` option.
 Set manually if you need a custom path (defaults to `/` locally). |

-> Note: A `GEMINI_API_KEY` can be defined, but the current UI runs entirely on simulated data and does not call external APIs.

 Create a `.env.local` (for local development) or rely on repository/Actions secrets to customize any of the variables above.